JMVRy/ReactionTime-HB/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project is primarily made for the [Reaction Time test on HumanBenchmark][trainer-hb], as well as being specific to my own monitor setup.
-If you've followed the Installation setup and there's no more problems, then it should just be plug-and-play.
-Build and run, and any pixel with that specific shade of blue (`#95c3e8`) will be clicked, as long as it's within the 1000x400 box that contains the targets.
+This project is primarily made for the [Reaction Time test on HumanBenchmark][trainer-hb], and is completely independent of anything, other than the Windows operating system.
+If you've followed the Installation setup, it should just be plug-and-play.
+Build and run, and any pixel under your mouse with that specific shade of green (`#4bdb6a`) will be clicked.

-_For more information, please refer to the [Documentation](https://github.com/JMVRy/ReactionTime-HB/wiki/Documentation)_
+This project uses a pervious version of [my Win32 input handling system](https://github.com/JMVRy/Win32-Input), so if you want more information about that, head to that repo instead.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>